 The church green outside St Mary the Virgin church is a lovely place to relax with a picnic on a sunny afternoon.
 The green is surrounded by lovely stone terraced houses, and is certainly one of the prettiest locations in Witney.
 For those who are always on the lookout for a bargain, the Witney giant car boot sale is on every Sunday at the Ducklington showground just outside of the town.
 You'll need a car to get there, but there can be loads of hidden gems amongst the tat.

-Unexpectedly, in the heart of the town lies the family-oriented Cogges Manor Farm.
-Known to many as the location of 'Yew Tree Farm' in Downton Abbey, it offers open green spaces, animals to meet, and a historical manor house to explore.
-They also run regular courses and evening events.
-Open spring, summer and autumn (with special events in winter).
-Being a charity, they also offer opportunities to get involved with the running and operation of the house, grounds, gardens and courses.
+Just a 5-minute walk from Witney town centre lies the family-oriented Cogges Manor Farm.
+Known to many as the location of 'Yew Tree Farm' in Downton Abbey, it offers 17 acres of open green spaces, play areas, animals to meet, and a historical manor house to explore.
+Cogges is dog-friendly and has a lovely cafe area to relax in too.
+Open to visitors in the spring, summer and autumn, they also run regular adult workshops and evening events throughout the year.
+And being a charity, Cogges offers opportunities to get involved with the running and operation of the house, grounds, gardens and courses.

 Arts, Cinema and Theatre